1.a) Fundamental forces and philosophical principles

 Movement of the tension of longitudinal curvature (Drag effect on electromagnetic energy)

-One must distinguish between movement of the global aether and movement of tension of its longitudinal curvature.
+One must distinguish between movement of the global aether and movement of the tension of its longitudinal curvature.
 In fact, the physical support of electromagnetic energy is not global aether but the gravitational field –luminiferous aether.

 A simple example will explain this concept.
 Earth’s gravitational field or tension of said longitudinal curvature would accompany the Earth in its trajectory around the Sun, while the global aether will not follow its displacement.